-At their meeting on March 25th, the Town Council held a Public Hearing to accept an unanticipated revenue in the amount of \$58,178 from LaMontagne Builders.
+Earlier, the Town Council held a Public Hearing to accept an unanticipated revenue in the amount of \$58,178 from LaMontagne Builders.
 When Beaver Brook Development (now Brookview) was approved by the Planning Board, there were two (2) stipulations.
 The first stipulation was for the developer to assist with the payment of a lease for a street sweeper in the amount of \$30,178.00.
 At the time Hooksett was in the process of leasing a street sweeper.
 No payment was received.
 That sweeper lease had since been bought out and this year replaced by the combination Basin Cleaner/Sweeper unit.
 The second stipulation was for the developer to assist with recreation improvements in the amount of \$28,000.00.
 There were no requirements as to what improvements were to be.
 It is recommended to use \$28,000.00 to update the bathroom facilities at Donati Field to be ADA compliant.

-The addition of \$58,178.00 to the Town budget.
+An unanticipated revenue in the amount of \$58,178.